e-fever/qmljsify/README.md

 2) SyntaxError: Expected token `identifier`

-Basically, I have no idea what may trigger this problem.
-It is probably a problem in Qt's JavaScript engine.

-You may try to use `--no-minify`, if it is still not working and that package is small and tiny, please report to me.
-It may be used to investigate the problem
+The Javascript loaded by `Qt.include` could not use "as" as variable name.
+The minified Javascript may contains such kind of  variable so it will raise the exception.
+You may try to use `--no-minify` argument to create a non-minified QML friendly Javascript .

 Brainstorming
 ------------